w-frank/w-frank.github.io/content/pages/portfolio.md

 ![img-quart-width](../images/portfolio/current-amp-eurocrate.jpg)

 ### Features
-* Transimpedance amplifier gain of 3000.
+* Transimpedance gain of 3000.
-* Relay selectable 10kHz or 30 MHz bandwidth.
+* Relay selectable 10 kHz or 30 MHz bandwidth.
 * 50 ohm input impedance.
 * Up to 40 channels in a Eurocard crate.
 * Pulse generator card with external trigger for testing and calibration.